When to use Numbered Lists

 Creating a Numbered List

-To create a numbered list:
+To create a numbered list:- Type

-- Type your first list item and press Enter to add more items
+/to open the slash menu and select Numbered List - Type your first list item and press Enter to add more items

 - Press Enter twice on an empty item to exit the list